aaroncapron/Used-Inventory/README.md

 ## Why It's Needed
 In the tire industry, used tires are a popular choice for customers on a budget.
 However, managing the inventory of these used tires can be a challenge.
 The inventory is often misorganized, making it difficult to find specific tires.

 This web app aims to solve these problems by providing a system that can store and manage the inventory of used tires.
-It keeps track of key details for each tire, such as size, age, brand, and whether it’s been checked for leaks.
+It keeps track of key details for each tire, such as brand, size, load rating, age, and if it's been checked for leaks.

 ## Features